ssomalra/OncoXBiomarker/README.md

 # OncoXBiomarker
 A Django-based web application that allows users to explore a curated cancer biomarker database.
 The site enables users to view biomarkers associated with specific cancer types, explore cancer subtypes, and access relevant clinical data and research references.
-The project is designed to support researchers, clinicians, and students by providing a user-friendly interface to navigate biomarker-impact relationships.
+The project is designed to support researchers and clinicians by providing a user-friendly interface to navigate biomarker-impact relationships.

 ## Features
 - Interactive homepage with buttons for each cancer type